fluxcd/flux2/rfcs/0000-custom-health-checks/README.md

 			}
 			switch statusKey {
 			case status.CurrentStatus.String():
-			// If the expression evaluates to true, we return the current status case status.FailedStatus.String():
+			// If the expression evaluates to true, we return the Current status case status.FailedStatus.String():
-			// If the expression evaluates to true, we return the failed status case status.InProgressStatus.String():
+			// If the expression evaluates to true, we return the Failed status case status.InProgressStatus.String():
-			// If the expression evaluates to true, we return the reconciling status }
+			// If the expression evaluates to true, we return the InProgress status }
 		}

-		// If none of the expressions evaluate to true, we return the reconciling status }
+		// If none of the expressions evaluate to true, we return the InProgress status }
 }
 ````